-ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Columbia to resume imposing strict PIPP eligibility requirements on customers beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Dominion to resume imposing strict PIPP eligibility requirements on customers beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to suspend PIPP eligibility requirements until a reasonable period of time after its declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and suspend PIPP eligibility requirements until a reasonable time after its declared emergency has ended.

-ASSIGNMENT OF ERROR NO. 4: The PUCO erred by permitting Columbia to resume its in-home weatherization programs beginning July 13, 2020.
+ASSIGNMENT OF ERROR NO. 4: The PUCO erred by permitting Dominion to resume its in-home weatherization programs beginning in August 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to require utilities to suspend in-home weatherization programs until the threat to consumers of the coronavirus has passed.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and require utilities to suspend in-home weatherization programs until the threat to consumers of the coronavirus has passed.